 I cannot say I have completed the process, as I’m in for more hits from Saturn to my Mercury in the coming months.
 But I have recently started to realize how this complete renewal of my mental structures and processes was desperately needed.
 Giving up astrology for a while, as frustrating as it was, helped me learning a new skill that is now allowing me to have an additional source of income and pursue my aspiration of living independently, without being chained to a 9 to 5 life that I never deemed suitable to my wants and needs.
 Since this new skill is based on my understanding of language and it requires it to be meticulous and crystal-clear, I couldn’t have acquired it without questioning and upgrading my communicative functions in the first place.

 Yes, Pluto seems to take everything from you, but the truth is, she leaves you with much, much more.
 Becoming your own person is a gift, and it has a price.
 The price is letting go and trusting the unknown, the process.
 Whatever you’re going through, Pluto-related or not, it’s not the end, I promise.

 Did you ever experience a Pluto to Mercury transit?
 How did it feel like?
 Leave a comment and let me know!

-If you are experiencing a Pluto to Mercury transit, a Pluto transit to other planets/points in your chart or find yourself in a similar situation to the one described in this post, you can request an astrology consultation or a Tarot reading.
+If you are experiencing a Pluto to Mercury transit, a Pluto transit to other planets/points in your chart or find yourself in a similar situation to the one described in this post, you can schedule a reading with me.